Skip to main content

 Version: pre-release (v0.79)

-To be eligible to receive any liquidity fee revenue, you will need to submit a liquidity commitment transaction, and then place orders to support that commitment.
+To be eligible to receive liquidity fee revenue using an active liquidity strategy, you will need to submit a liquidity commitment transaction, and then place orders to support that commitment.

 Once you commit to a market, to receive fee revenue, you need to have a certain percentage of your commitment amount on the order book for a minimum amount of time in each epoch.